atomfinger/toUUID/why_touuid.md

 - [AssertJ](https://joel-costigliola.github.io/assertj/): Makes the assertions slightly prettier
 - [Mockito](https://site.mockito.org/): To mock values

-The usage of these libraries doesn’t mean that .toUUID() only work with them.
+The usage of these libraries doesn’t mean that toUUID only work with them.
 These libraries are just the ones decided to use when writing these examples.
 The points made about object creation, assertions and Mockito will mostly be the universal no matter which library is used.

 #### What we're writing tests for